Leon, Nicaragua is one of my favourite places!

 This includes the scenic waterfront, Managua Cathedral, and Revolution Square.

-The city is located on the beautiful Lake Managua so you'll want to allow some time to simply relax and enjoy the scenic views.
+The city is located on the beautiful Lake Managua so you'll want to allow some time to simply relax and enjoy the impressive views.

 Here's some more information on the best things to do in Managua if you're planning a trip there!

-When you think of Nicaragua, you often think of Granada and it’s beautiful colonial buildings, bright colours and volcanoes!
+When you think of Nicaragua, you often think of Granada and its beautiful colonial buildings, bright colors and volcanoes!

-I'd 100% recommend taking a day trip out to Granada if you don't think that you're going to have time to stay there.
+I'd 100% recommend taking a day trip out to Granada from León if you don't think that you're going to have time to stay there.

 For the best experience you'll want to leave early in the morning as it takes 2.5 hours to get there.